Singapore Chinese Chamber of Commerce and Industry: History

 In 1951, the chamber lobbied the British colonial government to grant citizenship to Chinese immigrants who had stayed in Singapore for eight years and in 1957, the government approved the proposal.

 In February 1962, remains belonging to civilian victims of the Japanese occupation were unearthed in areas like Siglap, Changi and Bukit Timah.
 The chamber undertook the responsibility of gathering the remains.
 It also helped in establishing the Civilian War Memorial at Beach Road in 1967.

-In 1962, the chamber started constructing their building at Hill Street and the building was officially opened on 20 September 1964 by Prime Minister Lee Kuan Yew.
+In 1962, the Chamber started constructing their building at Hill Street and the building was officially opened on 20 September 1964 by Prime Minister Lee Kuan Yew.

-In 1966, the chamber set up the Singapore Chinese Chamber of Commerce Foundation to provide financial assistance to the needy and scholarships to deserving students, and to support cultural activities and public educational political campaigns.
+In 1966, the Chamber set up the Singapore Chinese Chamber of Commerce Foundation to provide financial assistance to the needy and scholarships to deserving students, and to support cultural activities and public educational political campaigns.

-In 1977, it was renamed again to Singapore Chinese Chamber of Commerce and Industry, to reflect its expanded scope of both commerce and industry.
+In 1977, it added the “& Industry” to its original name as “Singapore Chinese Chamber of Commerce & Industry”, to reflect its expanded scope of both commerce and industry.

 In 1991, the SCCCI organised and held the inaugural World Chinese Entrepreneurs Convention (WCEC) in Singapore which was attended by more than 700 delegates from 30 countries.

-During the second WCEC in 1993, Singapore's prime minister Lee Kuan Yew suggested a Internet enabled network of ethnic Chinese businesses worldwide accessible to the various Chinese chambers of commerce in the world.
+During the second WCEC in 1993, Singapore's prime minister Lee Kuan Yew suggested an Internet enabled network of ethnic Chinese businesses worldwide accessible to the various Chinese chambers of commerce in the world.
 With the help of Institute of Systems Science and Netcentre and a financial grant from the National Science and Technology Board, the SCCCI created the World Chinese Business Network (WCBN).
 The WCBN was launched on 8 December 1995.